-Should You Booster Your Horse’s Vaccines This Fall?
+Do You Need to Boost Your Horse’s Vaccines This Fall

 If you ask a bunch of horse owners whether they booster their horses’ vaccines in the fall, you’ll probably get many different answers.
 Some vets highly recommend boosters, and some boarding barns may require them.
 But if you’re lucky enough to have your horses at home, the decision is probably up to you.
 So what’s the right choice?